AdaCore/startup-gen/startup-gen/doc/index.rst

    the default templates that will be used for output generation.

- * ``for Float_Handling use "<soft|hard>";`` This attribute is optional and specifies if the floating point support is provided by the CPU/hardware (``hard``) or by the compiler/software (``soft``).
-It is used, for instance, to determine if the Floating Point Unit (FPU) is initialized in the ``crt0``.
+ * ``for Float_Handling use "<soft|hard>";`` This attribute is optional and specifies whether the floating point support is provided by the CPU/hardware (``hard``) or by the compiler/software (``soft``).
+It is used, for instance, to determine whether the Floating Point Unit (FPU) is initialized in the ``crt0``.
 Note that you can decide to not use hardware floating point even if the target device has an FPU.